Thambi Naidoo: Collaboration with Gandhi (1906 – 1913)

 From 1906 to 1913, he collaborated with Gandhi in the South African Indian communities as they struggled against pre-Apartheid racial repression by the local white and the colonial British authorities in Durban.
 Naidoo was an executive member of the Transvaal British Indian Association of which Gandhi was the secretary.
 He was known as one Gandhi's top lieutenants in the country.
 Naidoo collaborated with Gandhi, as the latter firmed up his political actions against Jan Smuts, the then South African prime minister.
 In 1907, he participated in the picketing at the registration offices, and was among the first to be arrested.
-Later that year, he boycotted the mandatory registration and was forced outside of Transvaal, and was arrested in January of 1908 along with Gandhi.
+Later that year, he boycotted the mandatory registration and was forced outside of Transvaal, and was arrested in January 1908 along with Gandhi.
 Thambi was also by Gandhi's side when Gandhi organized his Satyagraha movement in Transvaal, and later during the strike of 1913 in protest against the £3 tax on indentured laborers.

-He was elected the chairperson of the Johannesburg based Tamil Benefit Society in 2012.
+He was elected the chairperson of the Johannesburg-based Tamil Benefit Society in 2012.